GabeThatGuy/BeamNGTransmissionPack/README.md

 #### 9-Speed Hypershift Transmission
 - Loosely Based on the ZF 8HP Automatic Transmission

+#### GDC Transmissions
+- 8-Speed (The most refined and flagship transmission of the whole project)
+- Customizable Shift Logic!

 ### Hirochi SBR
 #### 7-Speed Hypershift Transmission
 - Uses the same gearing as the Mercedes-AMG 7-Speed G-Tronic Dual-Clutch Transmission